VoxeLibre/VoxeLibre/mods/ENTITIES/mcl_minecarts/API.md

 `mcl_minecarts.HORIZONTAL_CURVES_RULES`
 `mcl_minecarts.HORIZONTAL_STANDARD_RULES`

 Rail connection rules.
-Each rule is an table with the following indexes:
+Each rule is a table with the following indexes:

 1. `node_name_suffix` - The suffix added to a node's `_mcl_minecarts.base_name` to
    get the name of the node to use for this connection.